-At the upper end here, you want to schedule the second date within two weeks of the first dates for sure.
+And that’s largely why, at the upper end of the spectrum, you want to schedule the second date within two weeks of the first dates for sure.

 By keeping your first and second dates close together, you can deepen your bond organically and foster a sense of familiarity, closeness, and comfort.